Wondering if you should publish your book with IngramSpark, and what the competitive advantage in doing so will be?

 Since books uploaded through IngramSpark are entered into the same database as frontlist titles from established publishers, retailers can search for and order these books as they would any other distributed title.
 When such orders are placed, your book is printed-on-demand and shipped to the retailer to be sold in bookstores.

-What is Print on Demand (POD)?
+What is IngramSpark’s Print on Demand?

-Print on demand is a printing technology and business process through which your book is only printed once it is actually purchased.
+Print on Demand (POD) is a printing technology and business process through which your book is only printed once it is actually purchased.
 POD books are printed and shipped as soon as someone clicks the “Buy Now” button and completes the purchase.
 Not a single copy is printed before that, which means there isn’t a need for a storage solution to hold thousands of your books.

 POD is an efficient, space-saving solutions for many authors, since there is not a risk involved in having to pay for books to be printed upfront, without any guarantee that they will be purchased.